-only to a low level of 0.25%, indicating satisfactory credit quality.
+household borrowing elevated slightly but only to a low level of 0.25%, indicating satisfactory credit quality.
 Moreover, the domestic unemployment rate and interest rate on loans remained low, which could help sustain the debt servicing capacity of households.

-Real estate market saw contracting trading volume and sliding housing prices, while mortgage burden remained heavy heavier. the total number building ownership transfers for transaction declined by 16.12% compared to that of the previous year, showing that the trading volume in the real estate market kept contracting.
+Real estate market saw contracting trading volume and sliding housing prices, while mortgage burden remained heavy heavier, the total number of building ownership transfers for transaction declined by 16.12% compared to that of the previous year, showing that the trading volume in the real estate market kept contracting.
 In 2016, housing prices declined slowly as both the Sinyi housing price index (for existing residential buildings) and Cathay housing price index (for new residential buildings) in Q4 remained lower than the highest points recorded in 2014 (Chart 1.8).
-However, the market showed real estate signs of stabilization in 2017 Q1.
+However, the real estate market showed signs of stabilization in 2017 Q1.